Call +44(0)161 941 4000

 There are several national and local organisations who can provide support and we have included some links below.
 If you are unsure if you are experiencing abuse, we can put you in touch with a domestic violence support service who will listen to you and offer you information, advice and support.

 At Myerson we understand that cases involving domestic abuse are both complex and sensitive.
 We work with local domestic abuse services and counsellors to make sure that the right help is provided by the right team of professionals.

 Our family law team are experienced in obtaining protective orders and can act quickly if required.

-Legal aid may be available depending on your income and capital position and we have included a link below, so you can check if you might be eligible. https://www.gov.uk/check-legal-aid
+Legal aid may be available depending on your income and capital position.
+Find out if you are eligible for legal aid.

 Myerson are unable to offer legal aid, but we can put you in touch with solicitors who provide legal aid and specialise in family law matters involving domestic abuse.